-The storytelling approach was applied to four scenarios built on the combinations of the 'centralisation/ decentralisation' and 'renewable/non-renewable' dimensions - see pp. 67-69.
+The storytelling approach was applied to four scenarios built on the combinations of the 'centralisation' decentralisation' and 'renewable'non-renewable' dimensions - see pp. 67-69.
 A collaborative story was written about each scenario, trying to understand the current barriers and opportunities to reach the envisioned future state of the city, with special attention to new business models for energy providers and new roles for the Social Sciences & Humanities.
 Health problems, loneliness, protests for poor air quality and international wars were all identified in the story as ingredients potentially impacting citizens' daily lives.
 These indicate issues to consider for measurement and tailoring of future energy strategies at the local level.

 The stories were highly imaginative, and in many cases built on improbable or external events: heavy health crises due to air pollution (the air pollution problem in Turin being very much discussed at the moment); sabotage to power plants by future revolutionary groups; in one of the stories the future was in reality just a dream.
+Towards the end of the workshop, one final story was started where a sociologist became the CEO of the energy utility, however this story was not completed (see discussion in section 5).
+This may in part be due to the lack of trust (or lack of willingness) in current institutions, or to a perceived lack of institutional power.

-Towards the end of the workshop, one ... according to participants, the work shop has been a successful way to interact and brainstorm about the future, scary or desirable, city of Turin.
+... according to participants, the workshop has been a successful way to interact and brainstorm about the future, scary or desirable, city of Turin.
 The discussion was very lively ...